dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 Gatsby has a dedicated [tutorial](https://www.gatsbyjs.org/tutorial/) for building Gatsby applications.

-If you want to learn more about React, they have a great [tutorial at reactjs.org](https://reactjs.org/tutorial/tutorial.html), but you also won't want to miss [react for beginners](https://reactforbeginners.com/) by [Wes Bos](https://twitter.com/wesbos).
+If you want to learn more about React, here is a great guide on [bootstrapping a React project](https://auth0.com/blog/bootstrapping-a-react-project/) and you also won't want to miss [React for beginners](https://reactforbeginners.com/) by [Wes Bos](https://twitter.com/wesbos).

-Learn more about graphQL with [how to graphql](https://www.howtographql.com/), which has plenty of resources based on the different types of technology you might be using.
+Learn more about GraphQL with [how to GraphQL](https://www.howtographql.com/), which has plenty of resources based on the different types of technology you might be using.

 **The final code can be found at the [auth0-gatsby-blog GitHub repo](https://github.com/auth0-blog/auth0-gatsby-blog).**